-Aging is another cause that cannot be avoided.
-As you age the fat pads under your eyes begin to shrink, making the blood vessels under your skin more prominent.
-Sometimes, aging also causes facial volume loss, especially the cheek area.
-This gives an impression of darkening of skin around the eyes.
+You cannot avoid natural aging.
+As you age, the fat pads under your eyes begin to shrink, making the blood vessels under your skin more prominent.
+These tiny vessels give an impression of the darkening of the skin around the eyes.
+Aging also causes facial volume loss, especially in the cheek area.

 The eating habits and lifestyle of a person also play a vital role in the appearance of under-eye circles.
 Make sure you get a balanced diet so that your body receives all the nutrients essential for keeping skin healthy and radiant.

 Your eye area is the most delicate and sensitive part of your face.
 Wearing wrong makeup can also be a reason behind the darkening of the skin around the eyes.
 Make sure that you learn about your skin type before buying eye makeup.
 For this purpose, speak to your dermatologist to get your skin examined.